Miserable weather doesn't have to equal miserable dinners...

 There's just something about eating warm, tasty food that puts your mind at ease and conjures up memories of simpler times.
 It's doesn't matter what you're craving — chicken noodle soup, baked rigatoni or even just a simple cheese toastie – nothing beats a savoury, salty, gooey dish during tough times.

 Thankfully, you don't have to spend all day in the kitchen to create your favourite dishes for dinner.
 There are lots of quick and easy versions of your favourite comfort food recipes that provide all the flavour and warmth without slaving away in the kitchen.

-So grab your apron and cooking because each of the six dishes below are essentially just hugs in a bowl.
+So grab your apron and get cooking because each of the seven dishes below are essentially just hugs in a bowl.